 How long does installation take?

-1. Initial 12-minute voice walkthrough captured room-by-room switch counts.
+1. Initial walkthrough captured switch counts.

-4. A consolidated crew schedule reduced travel time, lowering labor by 14 %.
+4. Consolidated crew schedule reduced labor costs.

 • Total cost: $2,484, or $138 per switch